 Franchises have become the prevailing career path for many service members.
 And because so many franchises today offer veteran incentives, the transition becomes easier once veterans return home and have the opportunity to invest.

-By opting for a business model with an existing framework and market share, veterans can enjoy the benefits of a supported brand without sacrificing any commitment.
+By opting for a business model with an existing framework and market share, veterans can enjoy the benefits of a supported brand without sacrificing commitment.

-What To Consider Before Franchising
+What to Consider Before Franchising

 Q: Do you see yourself becoming a successful business owner?

 A: The first thing you need to do when considering opening a business is to decide if owning a franchise is the right thing for you and your family.
 The best franchise to own will be clear and transparent about its offer.

 Q: Is buying into a franchise a good decision for your military family?